Insaida/nscCTF/README.md

 Getting Started
 ---------------

-A detailed explanation of the basics of the picoCTF Platform 2 can be found in our [Getting Started Guide](GettingStarted.md).
+A detailed explanation of the basics of the nscCTF Platform 2 can be found in our [Getting Started Guide](GettingStarted.md).

 Contact